CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

 - Request 4: HR would like to try the Crisis Comms app that Microsoft published and would like an environment for it to run in.

-- Request 5: A user would like to build an app that uses a custom connector for a 3rd party service and also uses the DropBox connector.
+- Request 5: A user would like to build an app that uses a custom connector for a 3rd party service and also uses the Dropbox connector.

-Yesterday you got some good news, another 30GB of storage capacity for environments had been procured.
+Yesterday, you got some good news: another 30GB of storage capacity for environments had been procured.
 You also got permission to put in place the necessary steps to ensure it does not get wasted.

 ### Task 2: Build an Environment Plan